tas48/Guitar-Types-Website/README.md

 You can acess the site clicking [***here***]() and there you'll see it's evolution.

-## Prototype of the project's Home-page
+## Prototype of the project's main-page

 <p align="center">
   <img